 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-Its blower uses propane, oil or natural gas to generate heat for the furnace while electricity powers the cooling components in an all-electric unit.
+The blower in an all-electric HVAC system uses propane, oil, or natural gas to heat the furnace.

-Vents (or registers) are located in the ceiling or wall of every room.
-If you can keep them open to ensure air is flowing properly throughout your home.
+Vents (or registers) are found in the ceiling or on the floor of every room.
+You should keep them open to allow proper air flow throughout your home.

 Thermostat

-A thermostat is among the most crucial components of your HVAC system.
-It regulates the temperature in your home by turning on and shutting off the fan and compressor to attain a pre-set temperature.
-It also activates the exchanger to pull fresh air from outside into your home and vent stale air through your ductwork.
+The thermostat is an essential part of your HVAC system.
+It regulates your home’s temperature by turning off and on the compressor and fan until they achieve a specific temperature.
+It also activates the air exchanger in order to bring fresh air from outside into your home while venting stale, indoor air out through your ductwork.

-The majority of thermostats are digital.
-However, older models do exist.
-Digital thermostats make use of the thermistor device which is made up of metals that alter electrical resistance as changes in temperature.
-The thermistor, connected to a controller, converts the resistance change into a temperature.
-There are many types of thermostats including smart and programmed thermostats.
-They let you monitor and adjust your home’s power consumption.
+Most thermostats are digital, although older models do exist.
+Digital thermostats make use of a device called a thermistor, which has metals that alter electrical resistance with temperature changes.
+The thermistor is linked to an microcontroller that converts changing resistance into a temperature reading.
+There are various kinds of thermostats that include smart and programmed thermostats.
+They allow you to monitor and adjust your home’s power consumption.

-Thermostats are placed on the walls of your house, typically in rooms where they are used most often.
-The location of a thermostat in your home may affect its accuracy.
-A thermostat that is placed in direct sunlight, for example could show more heat than the actual temperature of the room.
-This can cause your system to run more or less.
-If your thermostat isn’t functioning correctly, try resetting the device.
-If this doesn’t work, call an AC technician.
+Thermostats are located on the walls of your home, typically in rooms where they are used the most.
+The location of a thermostat inside your home can affect its accuracy.
+For instance one thermostat placed in direct sunlight may read hotter than the actual temperature of the room, causing your system to overrun or not even run at all.
+If your thermostat isn’t functioning correctly, try resetting it however if this does not solve the issue, you should call an AC technician for assistance.

 Condenser

-Condensers are often the culprit when your air conditioner isn’t working properly.
-The condenser consists of a number of parts that have to cooperate to function.
-The entire system could be affected when any of these components are damaged or worn out.
-Problems with the condenser include a malfunctioning control board for the condenser, or leaks of refrigerant.
+If your air conditioner isn’t working as efficiently as it is supposed to, one of the most frequent causes is your condenser.
+The condenser unit is comprised of many different parts that all need to work in harmony in order for the unit to function.
+The entire system could be affected if any of these components are damaged or worn out.
+The most common problems found in the condenser include a damaged control board or refrigerant leaks.

-The compressor pushes the refrigerant into the condenser where a fan blows cooled outside air over the coils.
-This helps the refrigerant to reduce its temperature and then transform into a liquid state.
-This liquid at low pressure is chilled and then transferred back into the evaporator to continue the cooling process.
-The process continues until the desired temperature in your business or home is reached.
+The compressor pushes the refrigerant into the condenser which is where a fan blows cooled outside air over the coils.
+This helps the refrigerant get cool and transform to a liquid state.
+The liquid that is cooled moves back into the evaporator where it continues the cooling process.
+The cycle is repeated until the desired temperature for your business or home is achieved.

-To ensure that your condenser runs correctly, you must ensure that the area surrounding it is free of debris.
-The condenser’s fan can pull leaves, twigs and other debris into the unit, causing obstructions and hindering the cooling system from operating properly.
-It’s also a good idea to keep trees and shrubs cut back so that they don’t encroach onto the unit.
-This will reduce the chance that berries, nuts, or branches will enter the system and block it.
-Keep your condenser in good condition to prolong the lifespan of your AC by 1-2 years.
+The most important thing you can do to keep your condenser running properly is to make sure that the area around it is free of debris.
+The condenser’s fan can draw leaves, twigs, and other debris into the unit, creating blockages and preventing the cooling system from operating effectively.
+It is important to keep bushes and trees trimmed so that they don’t encroach on the unit.
+This will decrease the chances that berries, nuts, or branches can enter the system and block it.
+Keep your condenser clean to extend the life of your AC by a couple of years.

 Evaporator

-The evaporator is the part that moves warm air into your home.
-It is made up of a set of tubing that is u-shaped, and placed into panels.
-Air from the blower fan is blown over these coils.
-This draws heat from indoor air and transfers it to the refrigerant.
-The liquid refrigerant becomes an air-borne gas that is circulated through the cooling system to cool the air.
+The evaporator is a component that moves warm air into your home.
+It is made of a string of tubing which is u-shaped and formed into panels.
+The air from the blower fan is blown across these coils.
+This draws heat from indoor air and then transfers it to the refrigerant.
+The refrigerant’s liquid is converted into a gas, then circulated throughout the cooling system in order to cool your indoor air.

-The thermodynamics law states that heat moves from colder to hot objects.
-When the evaporator operates correctly, the heat energy is transferred from the refrigerant that is warm to the cold air.
-This causes the refrigerant to vaporize or boil.
-In this process, heat that cannot be measured by a thermometer, known as latent heat is transferred from air to the refrigerant.
+The law of thermodynamics states heat moves from colder objects to warmer ones.
+When the evaporator functions properly, the energy is transferred from the refrigerant that is warm to the warm air.
+This causes the refrigerant to boil or evaporate.
+In this process, heat that cannot be measured with a thermometer, known as latent heat, is transferred from the air to the refrigerant.

-These coils have been created with specific shapes that improve heat transfer.
+These coils have been designed with specific shapes that improve heat transfer.
 Fins are used to increase the surface area of the coils.
-Some evaporators are made of copper while others make use of aluminum, with each providing its own set advantages.
+Some evaporators are made of copper while others use aluminum, with each material offering its own set of advantages.

-To avoid these problems, it is important to choose an evaporator that is easily cleaned and maintained.
-When choosing an evaporator, it is important to also take into consideration the environment in which it will be operating.
-Some are built to withstand harsh conditions while others are suited to moderate environments.
-Lastly, you will be sure that your evaporator is covered by a solid warranty to safeguard your investment.
+It is essential to choose an evaporator that is easily maintained and cleaned.
+When choosing an evaporator, it is important to also consider the working environment.
+Certain evaporators are designed to withstand harsh environments, while others work well in moderate environments.
+You should also make sure that the evaporator you choose to purchase is covered by a warranty that will safeguard you and your investment.

 Fan

-Your HVAC system’s blower fan functions to circulate hot or cold air throughout your home until the thermostat you have set is attained.
-The fan can either be set to auto or constant.
+The blower fan of your HVAC system circulates hot or cold air through your home until you get to the temperature you want.
+The fan can be on auto or continuous.
 We recommend keeping the fan on constant for maximum efficiency and to save money on electric bills.
-If your system’s fan is continuously running we can replace it with a new ECM blower motor which is up to 70 percent more efficient than older PSC motors and will pay for itself in savings over the lifetime of the unit.
+If your system’s fan is continuously running, we can replace it with an ECM blower motor, which is up to 70 percent more efficient than older PSC motors and pays for itself in savings over the duration of the unit.

-If your fan is running on the high setting, a malfunctioning relay switch or short circuit may be hindering the settings you input on the thermostat from reaching your fan.
+If your fan is only running on high, an unbalanced circuit or a broken relay could be preventing your thermostat settings from reaching your fan.

 Filter

-The air passes through the filter before it is heated or cooled before being circulated throughout the home.
-It removes impurities and keeps dust and pet dander from entering the system and contaminating internal components.
-It also shields family members from illnesses spread by tiny pathogens that float in the air.
-It also ensures that the system is functioning properly.
-A dirty filter can cause the system to work harder, which can cause it to overheat and break down.
+The filter is used to circulate the air in the home before it is heated or cooled.
+It removes impurities, and also stops dust and pet dander getting into the system, causing contamination to internal components.
+It protects the family from illness spread by airborne pathogens.
+It also ensures that the system is operating efficiently.
+A dirty filter makes the system work harder and could cause it to overheat or break down.

-Homeowners need to replace their filters on a regular basis.
-The label will tell them whether they should do it every 30 days or every 90 days.
-A homeowner should consult a HVAC professional when they aren’t sure about the kind of filter they need.
-A professional can assist homeowners choose the right filter for their home based on factors like the climate, the frequency they use their system and even personal preferences, such as whether there are allergy sufferers in the house.
+Homeowners should replace their filters on a regular basis.
+The label will inform the homeowner if they should replace it every 30 days or every 90 days.
+The homeowner should consult an HVAC professional if they are unsure about the kind of filter they need.
+A professional can help homeowners choose the right filter for their home, depending on factors such as climate, how often they use their system and even personal preferences, for instance, whether there are allergy sufferers in the home.

-The filter is usually located at the return air duct or, in some cases, the blower compartment of the furnace.
-The return air duct is typically placed on the wall, ceiling or floor of the in the utility closet.
-It typically has a large metal grille that covers the filters.
-The filter should be easily accessible to both homeowners and technicians for easy cleaning and replacement.
+The filter is usually found in the return air duct, or in some cases, the blower compartment of the furnace.
+The return air duct may be found on the wall, floor or ceiling, or in a utility closet, and it often contains a large metal grate that covers the filter.
+The filter should be easily accessible to homeowners and service technicians in order to facilitate cleaning and replacement.

-Filters are evaluated based on the MERV (Minimum Efficiency Reporting Value) rating, which reveals how efficient they are at taking in different sizes of particles.
-A filter with a low MERV rating is able to catch larger contaminants like dust mites and pet dander, but it’s not very efficient in catching small allergens or germs.
-High-MERV filters can snag many kinds of contaminants, but it doesn’t affect normal airflow.
+Filters are rated by the MERV (Minimum Efficiency Reporting Value) rating, which indicates how efficient they are at taking in different sizes of particles.
+A low-MERV filter is able to capture larger contaminants such as pet dander and dust mites but isn’t very effective at catching fine allergens or germs.
+High-MERV filters, on the contrary, are able to capture a wide range of contaminants without limiting airflow.

 Explore More